-LOGS folder contains a log of each build of the project and a log of all the subprocess messages for the build.
+LOGS folder contains a log of each build of the project and a log of all the subprocess messages for the build (when BuildRoot Options checkboxes to log these files are checked).

 MOC folder contains management of change files.
 See Management Of Change (MOC)